 Thomas Henry Pratt (1846-1918).
 Liberal.
 Pharmacist in Bartholomew Street, inheriting the business from his father.
 Elected to the Council 1903.
 Chairman of the Housing Committee.
 Bachelor.
-Member of the Congregational Church, temperance campaigner, and teetotaller.3
+Member of the Congregational Church, temperance campaigner, and teetotaller.5 Initiated the extension of the Mayor's chain (see 1907).